 You desire but do not have, so you kill.
 You covet but you cannot get what you want, so you quarrel and fight.
 You do not have because you do not ask God.
 When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures.
 James 4:2-3 NIV

-So, we need to be focused (and not drift) on the “why” first, the “what” second.
-So if Christ (the “why”) is your primary or major definite purpose, your “secondary definite purpose” (the “what”) should be motivated on serving God and people, and to become more like Christ Himself.
+So, we need to be focused (and not drift) on the “why” first and the “what” second.
+So if Christ (the “why”) is your primary or major definite purpose, your “secondary definite purpose” (the “what”) should be motivated to serve God and people and to become more like Christ Himself.
 This scripture puts goals and faith into the right perspective:

 Now listen, you who say, “Today or tomorrow we will go to this or that city, spend a year there, carry on business and make money.”
 Why, you do not even know what will happen tomorrow.
 What is your life?
 You are a mist that appears for a little while and then vanishes.
 Instead, you ought to say, “If it is the Lord’s will, we will live and do this or that.”
 As it is, you boast in your arrogant schemes.
 All such boasting is evil.
 If anyone, then, knows the good they ought to do and doesn’t do it, it is sin for them.
 James 4:13-17 NIV